Back

 ⏳ Modals in the Past

-Learners explore essential health terms such as recovery process, clinical trial, placebo, chronic disease, immune system, prescription, and side effects.
-Vocabulary tasks include fill-in-the-blanks, synonyms, and antonyms to build strong understanding.
+Students begin with a discussion on stress, relaxation, and how emotions influence health.
+Learners then explore essential health terms such as recovery process, clinical trial, placebo, chronic disease, immune system, prescription, and side effects.
+Vocabulary tasks include fill-in-the-blanks, synonyms, and antonyms.

-Students read The Doctor Who Used Music Instead of Medicine, a true-inspired story about a neurologist using music therapy to support Alzheimer’s patients.
-Listening tasks reinforce the idea through a doctor’s testimony.
-Grammar practice focuses on modals in the past (must have, might have, should have, can’t have), helping students express deduction, possibility, and regret.
+Students read The Doctor Who Used Music Instead of Medicine — a true-inspired story about a neurologist using music therapy to support Alzheimer's patients.
+Listening tasks reinforce the idea through a doctor's testimony.